Jakob attends Cody's funeral

 for his name’s sake......

-There was the sound of something rustling behind me.
+There was the sudden sound of something rustling behind me.
 I turned around tentatively while the minister continued his sermon.
 Holy fucking shit!
 It was two of the boys' basketball team's cheerleaders.
-They stopped a few yards from me behind the main group.
+They stood a few yards from me behind the main group.
 Both were the most nasty of poor Cody's bullies, even worse than the jocks who at least weren't catty and all gossipy.
-They were wearing their stupid green and yellow athletic jackets with the pukey looking stylized red "NHS" emblazoned on the upper corner.
+They were wearing their stupid green and yellow athletic jackets with the pukey looking stylized red "NHS" emblazoned on the upper left corner.
 The taller one, Helen Stafford, had a boyish figure, long and lean with narrow hips and a flat chest.
 It was no secret that the bitch was balling the star of the team--a hot shot senior.
 Physically, her money maker was the fetching anatomy above her neck, highlighted by long shiny cinnamon hair flowing down to her narrow shoulders, unimpeded by any imperfections.
-I wondered if she was one of those vain chicks who straightened their hair with a steam iron.
-Her physical portfolio included a peaches and cream zit-free complexion, high prominent cheek bones, searing green eyes, and a perfectly symmetrical up turned nose, the type that Jewish girls dreamt of getting sculpted by a talented plastic surgeon for their sweet sixteen birthday.
-Yes, I admit the babe had a lovely punim, the kind that could launch a thousand ships, blindly navigated by a thousand horny Northwood High School losers, eager to gain her favour.
+I wondered if she was one of those vain chicks who straightened their hair with a steam iron--all the rage.
+Her physical portfolio included a peaches and cream zit-free complexion, high prominent cheek bones, searing green eyes, and a perfectly symmetrical up-turned nose, the type that Jewish girls dream of getting sculpted by a talented plastic surgeon for their sweet sixteen birthday.
+Yes, I admit the babe had a lovely punim, the kind that could launch a thousand ships, lasviously navigated by a thousand horny Northwood High School losers, eager to gain her favour.
 She did nothing for me though, especially when I thought about her cruel, ego-tripping nature.
 This was a girl with an ugly soul.

-Jesus, how I remember those occasions in gym class when our class would arrive a bit early to find the cheerleaders wrapping up their rehearsals.
-We all stood against the far wall, hands behind our backs, our eyes drawn to the girls' short green and yellow striped skirts, gyrating in a variety of spirited movements, not unaware of teasing us with a glance of their satiny white panties, while we drooled, obsessing carnally over the shadowed cleavage between their perfectly contoured butt cheeks.
+Jesus, how I remember those occasions in gym class when our loser class would arrive a bit early to find the cheerleaders wrapping up their rehearsals.
+We all stood against the far wall, hands behind our backs, our eyes drawn to the girls' short green and yellow striped skirts, gyrating in a variety of spirited movements, not unaware of teasing us with a revealing glance of their satiny white panties, while we drooled, obsessing carnally over the shadowed cleavage between their perfectly contoured butt cheeks.
 We tried to look all cool and collected but our hard-ons called us out.
 We were just a bunch of overstimulated horny goofs.